 3.1 This section covers the methodology for assessing and reporting runway surface conditions in accordance with the ICAO Global Reporting Format (GRF).
-Aircraft operators should utilise the information in conjunction with the performance data provided by the aircraft manufacturer to determine if landing or take-off operations can be conducted safely.
+Aeroplane operators should utilise the information in conjunction with the performance data provided by the aircraft manufacturer to determine if landing or take-off operations can be conducted safely, or if additional landing or take-off distances are required.
+Further information on the GRF as well as the assessment and reporting of runway surface conditions can be found in: www.casa.gov.au/sites/default/files/2024-02/multi-part-advisory-circular-91-32-and-139-22-global reporting-format-runway-surface-condition.pdf.

-3.2 Assessment and reporting.
+3.2 Assessment of Runway Surface Condition